How A Lawyer Can Help Protect Your Disability Benefits

 Soon after the FCE was completed, Riemer Hess obtained a copy of the report.
 Peter’s attorney thoroughly reviewed the report to ensure it was accurate and supportive.

 Then, Riemer Hess obtained a statement from Peter’s physician which commented on the FCE and confirmed Peter’s ongoing disability.
-Riemer Hess helped guide Peter’s physician to address key issues for the insurance company.
-Peter’s attorney also reviewed the final statement to ensure it was supportive.
+Peter’s attorney also reviewed the final statement to ensure it was supportive and addressed key issues for the insurance company.

-Armed with strong new evidence, Riemer Hess submitted these documents to the insurance company with a letter demanding it cancel the IME.
+Armed with strong new evidence, Riemer Hess submitted these documents to the insurance company with a letter demanding it cancel the independent medical examination.

-The strategy was successful – the insurance company quickly backed down and continued paying Peter his benefits.
+The strategy was successful – the insurance company quickly backed down and continued paying Peter his monthly benefit.
+Relieved and thankful for the firm’s assistance, Peter retained Riemer Hess to continue monitoring his disability insurance benefits.